CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```

 {{%notice note%}}
 You must configure the lanes-per-port at the same time as you configure the breakout.
-If you want to change the number of lanes per port after you configure a breakout, you must first unset the breakout with the `nv unset interface <port> breakout` and the `nv config apply` commands, then reconfigure the breakout and the lanes with the `nv set interface <interface> link breakout <breakout> lanes-per-port <lanes>` command.
+If you want to change the number of lanes per port after you configure a breakout, you must first unset the breakout with the `nv unset interface <port> breakout` and `nv config apply` commands, then reconfigure the breakout and the lanes with the `nv set interface <interface> link breakout <breakout> lanes-per-port <lanes>` command.
 For example:

 ```
 cumulus@switch:~$ nv unset interface swp1 breakout